ratrent55/AppStructure/README.md

 <br />
 <br />

-We use Husky to run a couple of checks each commit (prettier, eslint & commitlint), make sure to add a `.huskyrc` file to your home directory:
+Using Husky to run a couple of checks each commit (prettier, eslint & commitlint), make sure to add a `.huskyrc` file to your home directory:

 ```bash